edd07/jotdown/README.md

 Compiler for a Markdown-like syntax intended for note-taking.
 Jotdown is:

-* Pretty in plaintext
+* Based on the [Markdown](http://daringfireball.net/projects/markdown/) format
-* Easily and quickly typable while, say, taking a class
+* Pretty and readable in plain-text
-* Version-controllable
+* Version-controllable documents
 * Ünì©ôðé-friendly
-* Translatable to HTML, but theoretically to anything else
+* A language for math formulas like: «e^[i pi] + 1 = 0»
-* Capable of parsing some elements of math formulas for pretty output with human-readable syntax
+* Translatable to HTML, LATEX, RTF, and extensible for other formats
-* A Python 3 program
+* Open source

 Usage
 -----